qbicsoftware/rmageddon-cli/doc/Rmageddon.md

     > sessionInfo()$otherPkgs

-This is your R package list, which is needed for r-lint build to work properly.
+This is your R package list, which is needed for rmageddon build to work properly.

 __ anaconda_
 .. _anaconda: https://anaconda.org/